 We next set out to test for effects on Bet\v\1-complexes on different stages of the allergic immune response.
-Antigen uptake was assessed by uptake of pHrodoTM Red-labeled Bet\v\1, with or without ligands (Fig. S5A), and subsequent FACS analysis.
-Sensitizing potential was assessed on the level of dendritic cells by flow cytometric analysis of maturation marker expression and by determination of Th polarization-associated cytokines in cell culture supernatants (Fig. S5B,C).
-IgE cross-linking by Bet\v\1-complexes was assessed by RBL assay (Fig. S6).
+Antigen uptake was assessed by uptake of pHrodoTM Red-labeled Bet\v\1, with or without ligands (Figure S5A), and subsequent FACS analysis.
+Sensitizing potential was assessed on the level of dendritic cells by flow cytometric analysis of maturation marker expression and by determination of Th polarization-associated cytokines in cell culture supernatants (Figure S5B and C).
+IgE cross-linking by Bet\v\1-complexes was assessed by RBL assay (Figure S6).
 None of the above described readouts was influenced by the presence of plant-derived Bet\v\1 ligands (Q3OS, PPE1, and DOC).

-Ligand interactions with Bet\v\1 influence its lysosomal processing.
+3.3 | Ligand interactions with Bet\v\1 influence its lysosomal processing

-Given the relevance of conformational stability and proteolytic resistance for MHCII presentation , we prepared endosomal extracts to assess the resistance of Bet\v\1 in complex with the model ligands towards endolysosomal proteases over 48 h.
-Densitometric analysis of SDS-PAGE (Fig. 1A, B) revealed an enhanced proteolytic stability of Bet\v\1 in the presence of PPE1 and DOC.
-By contrast, Q3OS had only a weakly stabilizing effect over the first 12 h.
+Given the relevance of conformational stability and proteolytic resistance for MHCII presentation, we prepared endosomal extracts to assess the resistance of Bet\v\1 in complex with the model ligands toward endolysosomal proteases over 48 hours.
+Densitometric analysis of SDS-PAGE (Figure 1A and B) revealed an enhanced proteolytic stability of Bet\v\1 in the presence of PPE1 and DOC.
+By contrast, Q3OS had only a weakly stabilizing effect over the first 12 hours.
 This observation correlated with our thermal stability data.

-As the lysosomal resistance of allergens correlates with the quality and quantity of the ensuing immune response, we analyzed the peptides generated after 12 h incubation with endolysosomal proteases (Fig. 1C).
-The binding of Q3OS resulted in a 2-fold higher diversity of peptides within the different peptide clusters than with the apo form of Bet\v\1, whereas the resulting Bet\v\1 peptide diversity was reduced upon binding of PPE1 and DOC (to 53.9% and 69.7%, respectively).
-In a semi-quantitative approach, the generated peptides were grouped into seven main core clusters with their relative abundances shown (Fig. 1D).
+As the lysosomal resistance of allergens correlates with the quality and quantity of the ensuing immune response, we analyzed the peptides generated after 12-hours incubation with endolysosomal proteases (Figure 1C).
+The binding of Q3OS resulted in a 2-fold higher diversity of peptides within the different peptide clusters than with the apo form of Bet\v\1, whereas the resulting Bet v 1 peptide diversity was reduced upon binding of PPE1 and DOC (to 53.9% and 69.7%, respectively).
+In a semiquantitative approach, the generated peptides were grouped into seven main core clusters with their relative abundances shown (Figure 1D).
 The rate of core peptide production and/or elimination was affected by the presence of ligands.
 In the presence of PPE1 or DOC, Bet\v\1 processing preferentially accumulated the two N-terminal cluster peptides.
-Bet\v\1 in complex with Q3OS or DOC showed an altered pattern of proteolytic processing, which resulted in a more efficient generation of the immunodominant T-cell epitope, as indicated by the number of identified peptides (grey box in Fig. 1C).
-Bet\v\1Together, these data show that both the quantity and quality of the peptide pool available for MHCII presentation is affected by the ligands.
+Bet\v\1 in complex with Q3OS or DOC showed an altered pattern of proteolytic processing, which resulted in a more efficient generation of the immunodominant T-cell epitope, as indicated by the number of identified peptides (gray box in Figure 1C).
+Bet\v\1Together, these data show that both the quantity and the quality of the peptide pool available for MHCII presentation are affected by the ligands.

-Modeling the microsomal processing of Bet\v\1 by cathepsin S and legumain reveals the mechanistic basis of attenuated degradation.
+3.4 | Modeling the microsomal processing of Bet\v\1 by cathepsin S and legumain reveals the mechanistic basis of attenuated degradation

 Since an endosomal extract is a complex mixture of various hydrolases, we aimed to break down the complexity of the assay by identifying key proteases of the microsomal extracts and further analyzing the influence of ligand binding to Bet\v\1 on their processing capability.
-Based on previously described enzymatic data, we tested the microsomal fraction for enzymatic activity towards substrates of cathepsin and legumain, two prominent endolysosomal cysteine protease families with complementary substrate preferences and orthogonal catalytic mechanisms.
-Consistent with the literature, we detected both cathepsin-like and legumain-like enzymatic activities in microsomal extracts, and these activities were specifically inhibited by cathepsin S/B and legumain inhibitors (Fig. S7).
+Based on previously described enzymatic data, we tested the microsomal fraction for enzymatic activity toward substrates of cathepsin and legumain, two prominent endolysosomal cysteine protease families with complementary substrate preferences and orthogonal catalytic mechanisms.
+Consistent with the literature, we detected both cathepsin-like and legumain-like enzymatic activities in microsomal extracts, and these activities were specifically inhibited by cathepsin S/B and legumain inhibitors (Figure S7).